sutta » mn » Majjhima Nikāya 109

 “Cattāro kho, bhikkhu, mahābhūtā hetu, cattāro mahābhūtā paccayo rūpakkhandhassa paññāpanāya.

-“The four primary elements are the reason why the aggregate of form is found.
+“The four principal states are the reason why the aggregate of form is found.

 Phasso hetu, phasso paccayo vedanākkhandhassa paññāpanāya.